 The CAE has moved toward technology-based notetaking options and away from peer notetaking because they have judged peer notetaking to be an ineffective/unreliable system.
 An approval for a notetaking accommodation is meant to mitigate limitations that directly impact a student’s notetaking ability in class by providing students access to course content during a lecture.
 Notetaking support does not act as a substitute for attendance and it does not remove a students’ responsibility to engage in their own notetaking or meaning making of notes.

-Please review the Guidelines for these accommodations on the CAE website.
-The general procedure is as follows:
+Please review the Guidelines for these accommodations below:

 Other Accommodations FAQs

 I was approved for Registration Assistance, when does that go into effect for my courses?
 How does this accommodation work?

 Registration Assistance cannot be implemented for 1st year cohorts, and will not go into effect until 2nd year if classes have already started.
 Once approved, your CAE Disability Specialist will communicate what type of schedule you need to the Director of Student Life, who will then coordinate with you about your schedule.
 Please note that Registration Assistance does not apply to experiential courses.
 Students are expected to make a good faith effort to choose courses that fall within the parameters of their Registration Assistance discussed with their CAE Disability Specialist